 In this way you can do some of the very effective analytics:

 - Structure of each service line in total revenues

 - Historical variance analysis each service line revenues

 Sub-consulting fees and Net revenues

-Sub-consulting fees represent the costs of using an external expert to support you in providing services to client.
+Sub-consulting fees represent the costs of using an external expert to support you in providing services to clients.
 Since those experts are not employees of the company their costs should be separately controlled.
 In the bottom revenue line, the net company revenues are calculated as total fees toward client minus Sub-consulting fees.

 Salaries and bonuses are the most direct costs.
-That enables accounting firm to calculate gross margin as the difference between net revenues and total wage costs.
+That enables the accounting firm to calculate gross margin as the difference between net revenues and total wage costs.